dirkkredler/docker4symfony/README.md

             server_version: "5.7"
     ...

-Remember to use the `make symfony` or `make doctrine` or the docker-compose equivalents for all commands, which need the correct environment, to access docker containers or uses the services provided by docker.
+Remember to use the `make symfony` or `make doctrine` or the `docker-compose` equivalents for all commands, which need the correct environment to access docker containers or which uses services provided by docker.

 ## Usage